linuxdojo/evon-hub/README.md

 ## License

-The software in this repository is released under the  GNU AFFERO GENERAL PUBLIC LICENSE Version 3, 19 November 2007.
+The software in this repository is released under the GNU GPLv3.

 See file `LICENSE.txt`  for details.